organisciak/dissertation/document/5_design_objective.md

 Screening (1) and aggregation (4) are strategies discussed further and employed respectively in the previous and next chapter, and performance bonuses (3) are a parameterization manipulation that has been studied before<!-- TODO, cite refs from mitra paper, and others-->. ^[We also used a performance-based bonus in the 'taste-grokking' personalization approach detailed in Chapter 6.
 Though we hypothesized it may have a self-competitive effect, it was not the focus of that study and a controlled comparison was not performed to see if it was exerted an inordinate bias on the results.
 Appropriately, @mitra_comparing_2015 did not find this type of incentive to improve quality, for the most part.]
 Pertinent to this study, however, @mitra_comparing_2015 found that training contributors on task expectations improved contribution quality on nearly all tasks, generally compounding improvements on top of other conditions.
-Similar this study, @mitra_comparing_2015 compare interaction against a set of tasks that range in their subjectivity.
+Similar to this study, @mitra_comparing_2015 compare interaction against a set of tasks that range in their subjectivity.
 <!-- TODO how do we differ?-->

 ## Research Questions